kamperh/recipe_swbd_wordembeds/readme.md

 --------

-This is a recipe for extracting acoustic word embeddings for a subset of the Switcboard corpus.
+This is a recipe for extracting acoustic word embeddings for a subset of the Switchboard corpus.
 The models are described in detail in:

 - H. Kamper, W. Wang, and K. Livescu, "Deep convolutional acoustic word embeddings using word-pair side information," arXiv preprint